Myduzo/mayday_V2/README.md

 npm install
 ```

-Second, do the samething with the api repository (Back-end side).
+Second, do the same thing with the api repository (Back-end side).

 ```
 cd api/
 npm install
 ```

+then create a ".env" file in the base of api folder containig MONGO_URL="", mongodb url to the Database

 ## 🎈 Usage <a name="usage"></a>

 Start the two servers at the same time as shown down below

 ```
 cd client/
 npm start
 ```

+and in the second terminal

 ```
 cd api/
 npm start